DE

 • Demand-driven scheduling: planning of material or resource requirements according to current and future demand

-Scheduling is a central element in purchasing and contributes significantly to the efficiency and competitiveness of a company.
+Materials planning is a central element in Procurement and makes a significant contribution to a company's efficiency and competitiveness.
 Effective replenishment enables purchasing processes to be optimized, costs to be reduced and delivery capacity to be increased.
 It makes it possible to react quickly to market changes and keep the supply chain stable.

 • Cost optimization: Reduction of warehousing and procurement costs through needs-based planning